 B.Sc.
-Degree from recognized University, with Statistics and Mathematics/ Mathematics as major/ optional/ special subject at the undergraduate level with 45% aggregate excluding languages (40% for SC/ST/Category-I candidates).
-Mathematics in PUC is mandatory.
+Degree from recognized University, with Statistics/Mathematics as major/ optional subject at the undergraduate level with 45% aggregate excluding languages (40% for SC/ST/Category-I candidates).

 PROGRAMME OBJECTIVES

 The syllabus aims to:

 - Gain knowledge on theoretical foundations for the development of various statistical concepts and find solutions to real world problems by applying quantitative modelling and data analysis techniques. - Learn about various computational and statistical softwares used for the development and execution of various statistical techniques. - Broaden computing and statistical skills by giving an exposure towards data science concepts and techniques in solving real-world problems. - Prepare the younger generation tackle the emerging problems through applications of statistics. - Develop the department as a hub for teaching, research and extension activities in the field of modern statistical theory and methods.